Travel.State.Gov > International Travel > Country Information > Cambodia International Travel Information

 If you remain in Cambodia beyond the date of your authorized stay, Cambodian immigration officials will impose a fine of $10 per day overstayed.
-In cases of excessive overstays, you may be arrested for violating immigration laws, and detained as you undergo official deportation proceedings at your own expense.
+In cases of excessive overstays, you may be arrested for violating immigration laws and detained as you undergo official deportation proceedings at your own expense.
 Deportation from Cambodia may result in your being prohibited from reentering Cambodia in the future.
-You should contact the nearest embassy or consulate of Cambodia or visit the Embassy of the Kingdom of Cambodia website for the most current visa information.
+You should contact the nearest Cambodian embassy or consulate, or visit the Embassy of the Kingdom of Cambodia website, for the most current visa information.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Cambodia.
+The U.S. Department of State is unaware of any entry restrictions for HIV-positive visitors to, or HIV-positive foreign residents, of Cambodia.

 The Department of State is concerned that individuals and groups may be planning terrorist actions against U.S. citizens and interests, as well as at sites frequented by Westerners in Southeast Asia.
 See Department of State’s Worldwide Caution.
 Extremist groups in Southeast Asia have transnational capabilities to carry out attacks against locations where Westerners congregate.
 U.S. citizens residing in, or traveling to, Cambodia should therefore exercise caution in clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
 U.S. citizens should remain vigilant with regard to their personal security and avoid police action, crowds, and demonstrations.
-During political standoffs in November 2015 and again in May 2016, authorities deployed armed commando units; political violence broke out at the National Assembly in October 2015, injuring two lawmakers.
-Even demonstrations intended to be peaceful can quickly escalate into violence without warning as seen in January 2014 when several people were killed by security forces.
-National elections are scheduled for July 2018.
 Domestic political conflicts and anti-American rhetoric by officials may raise the overall tensions in the country.
 Although the Embassy has no specific information regarding any planned demonstrations or security issues at this time, we urge all U.S. citizens to exercise caution.
 Even demonstrations or events intended to be peaceful can turn confrontational and possibly escalate into violence without warning.